Thursday, November 27, 2025

 Stand-alone games are a great place to start if you are new to solo gaming, or roleplaying in general.
 However, if you already have a favorite game, such as Dungeons & Dragons, Call of Cthulu, the Star Wars Roleplaying Game, or Mörk Borg, you can still enjoy great solo experiences using those rulesets.
 The method to do so is basically the same as a stand-alone game, with the biggest difference being that you have to assemble all the tools and aids yourself.
 And there are a lot of choices to be made . . . so many, in fact, that I will reserve that for the next article.

 Regardless of how long you have enjoyed solo roleplay, I hope you find this introduction to these various styles helpful.
 If you are just getting started, I hope I’ve assisted you in navigating the many choices that are out there.
 If you are a veteran, then possibly I have sparked your interest in a style of gameplay you’ve never thought of before.
 Either way, this hobby has a lot to offer.
-I invite you discover more by reading my adventures here on Tev’s Next Idea, and be sure to read my upcoming article in this series, where I will focus on turning any tabletop roleplaying game into a solo experience.
+I invite you discover more by reading my adventures here on Tev’s Next Idea, and be sure to read the next Starting Solo article about Traditional Roleplaying Games, where I will focus on turning any TTRPG into a solo experience.

 ________________